Student Research Competition

-- Authorship limit: All authors must be students.
-Graduate student submissions can only have only one author (by ACM policy), but undergraduate team projects may have multiple authors.
+- Authorship limit: all authors must be students.
+Graduate student submissions need to be single-authored (following requirements for the ACM Student Research Competition), but undergraduate team projects may have multiple student authors.
 For multiple-author submissions, one author must be designated to present the poster.

 - Online submission: PCS Submission System

-At the Conference: For accepted submission one of the authors will give a poster presentation.
+For accepted submission, one of the authors will give a poster presentation to a set of judges.
 Based on the juried poster session, a group of students will advance to the next round and be invited to give a short talk.
 Please see the Information for Poster Presenters for poster requirements.

-After the conference: accepted submissions will appear in the Extended Abstracts proceedings in the ACM Digital Library.
+All accepted submissions will be published as CHI Extended Abstracts in the ACM Digital Library.

 Highlights about the Student Research Competition